 Use a recognised atmospheric dispersion model to predict the fate of all significant emissions.
 Use estimates of emission rates based on actual measurements from samples taken from similar facilities, preferably full-scale facilities operating elsewhere or otherwise from experimental or demonstration-scale facilities.
 Where this is not possible, use published emission factors and/or data supplied by manufacturers of process and control equipment.

 State all input parameters, data sets and assumptions used in the modelling in the main text of the EIS or an appendix.
-The model inputs will be as detailed as possible, reflecting any variation of emissions with time and including at least a full year of representative hourly meteorological data.
+The model inputs should be as detailed as possible, reflecting any variation of emissions with time and including at least a full year of representative hourly meteorological data.
+Provide stack parameters such as stack height, diameter, temperature, exit velocity and volume flow rate.